DJuttmann/Yahtzee/Yahtzee/readme.txt

 second and third roll, the player must select the dice which they want to reroll (selected dice are highlighted red).
 When the player is satisfied with the result, they may select a category for which they want to score the dice.
-Each available category will show what the current set of dice will score.
+Each available category will show what the current set of dice will score, plus potential bonuses.
 The player with the highest score after 13 rounds wins the game.
 The categories are:

 Upper Section     - Score
 - Aces            : Sum of all ones rolled